 Section 2.
 Election of Senators.
-The full-time or continuing part-time faculty of each college, unit, or division of UTK and UTIA and the faculty of UTSI with the rank, or equivalent rank, of lecturer, clinical instructor, assistant professor or higher shall elect its representatives to the Faculty Senate by April 1 each year as set forth in this Section 2.
+The UTK caucuses shall elect its representatives to the Faculty Senate by May 1 each year (or an alternative time established by the FSLT) as set forth in this Section 2.

-A. Nominations.
-The President-Elect of the Faculty Senate administers all elections with assistance from the clerical secretary of the Faculty Senate and the Office of Institutional Research and Assessment.
-Each January, the clerical secretary of the Faculty Senate shall notify the Faculty Senate President-Elect of the number of positions to be filled in the forthcoming election based on information received by him or her from the Office of Institutional Research and Assessment.
-The elected faculty members from each caucus shall serve as a nominations subcommittee of the Faculty Senate Committee on Nominations and Appointments for the respective college, unit, or division represented by the caucus.
-The caucus members shall call for and receive nominations from faculty in their respective colleges, units, or divisions.
-The members of each caucus shall meet to select from nominees the appropriate number of candidates to stand for election in their college, unit, or division.
+Nominations.
+The President-Elect of the Faculty Senate administers all elections with A. assistance from the administrative assistant of the Faculty Senate and relevant administrative offices at UTK.
+Each January, the administrative assistant of the Faculty Senate shall notify the Faculty Senate President-Elect of the number of positions to be filled in the forthcoming election based on the apportionment process above.
+The caucus chairs shall serve as a nominations subcommittee of the Faculty Senate Committee on Nominations and Appointments for the respective college, unit, or division represented by the caucus.
+The caucus chairs, working with the President-Elect, shall call for and receive nominations from faculty constituents in their respective colleges, units, or divisions.
+The President-Elect and administrative assistant of Faculty Senate will indicate the number of nominees needed for each caucus.
 There shall be at least two candidates listed on the ballot for each seat to be filled through the annual election, absent extraordinary circumstances.
-Nominations will be submitted by February 15.
+Nominations will be submitted before April 1 (or an alternative date established by the FSLT).
 The Committee on Nominations and Appointments shall collect the names of all nominees to be included on the ballot, together with a brief biography or statement for each, and shall set the time and procedures for voting.
 All elections shall be conducted by secret ballot.
-The votes shall be taken and counted electronically or, in the absence of electronic voting, shall be taken in the caucus and reported to the President-Elect by the caucus chair.
-All elections shall be completed before April 1 each year.
+The votes shall be taken and counted electronically or, in the absence of electronic voting, shall be taken among constituents of the caucus and reported to the President-Elect by the caucus chair.

 B. Vacancies and Proxies.
-The chief academic officer shall select a successor to fill the unexpired term of any administrative member leaving a vacancy as a result of his or her ineligibility or unavailability to serve.
-In case of any vacancy in the Faculty Senate through death, resignation, or promotion (including promotion of a member to a position which would make the person eligible to be an administrative member) of an elected faculty member, or where an elected faculty member ceases to be a member of the faculty electing him or her or is absent on leave for more than one semester or is ineligible to serve for other reasons, the faculty of the college, unit, or division thus losing its elected representative shall select a successor to fill the unexpired term.
+The chief academic officer shall select a successor to fill the unexpired term of any administrative member leaving a vacancy as a result of ineligibility or unavailability to serve.
+In case of any vacancy in the Faculty Senate through death, resignation, retirement, or promotion (including promotion of a member to a position which would make the person eligible to be an administrative member) of an elected faculty member, or where an elected faculty member ceases to be a member of the faculty or is absent on leave for more than one semester or is ineligible to serve for other reasons, the faculty of the college, unit, or division losing its elected representative shall select a successor to fill the unexpired term.

-A proxy may be appointed by an elected faculty member, with the consent of the Faculty Senate President, during the faculty member's one-semester leave or when a conflict prevents the faculty member from attending Faculty Senate meetings for an entire semester or for one or more individual meetings during a term.
+A proxy (an Alternate for the caucus or other faculty member from the caucus) may be appointed by an elected faculty member, with the consent of the Faculty Senate President, during the faculty member's one-semester leave or when a conflict prevents the faculty member from attending Faculty Senate meetings for an entire semester or for one or more individual meetings during a term.
 The proxy shall have all the privileges and powers of the absentee elected faculty member.